compumetrika/fun-with-spark/README.md

 ## Installing PySpark

-These steps are for Ubuntu 16.04.
-They will likely work for other Ubuntu/Debian versions, and variations on this theme should work for non-Linux systems.
-I follow the steps from [Datacamp here](https://www.datacamp.com/community/tutorials/apache-spark-python), more or less.
+These steps are for (X)Ubuntu 16.04.
+They will likely work for other Ubuntu/Debian flavors, and high-level variations on this theme should work for non-Linux systems.
+I use the steps from [Datacamp here](https://www.datacamp.com/community/tutorials/apache-spark-python), as inspiration, with my own variations.

 Steps:

-1. Ensure you have Java JDK (8 is most stable/recommended currently):
+1. Ensure you have Java JDK (currently 8 is most stable/recommended):

     java -version
     javac -version